 In 1993 Mr. Desmond (RIP) retired and went on to be ordained as a priest.
 He was a curate in Carriganima.
 Mr. Gerry Dineen succeeded Mr. Desmond as principal.
 He retired in November of 2011 and was succeeded by Mr. Bernard Sheehan.
 A lot has happened in the meantime.
-Scoil Mhuire Dripsey now has four class teachers, one Learning Support teacher, one Resource teacher, two Special Needs Assistants, a secretary and a cleaner.
+Scoil Mhuire Dripsey now has five class teachers, two SEN teachers, four Special Needs Assistants, a secretary and a cleaner.
 We also benefit from the expertise of a visiting Speech and Drama teacher.
 We look forward to continuing to educate and enrich the lives of the children in the Dripsey area for many years to come.

 Typical School Day in Scoil Mhuire Dripsey: